zynk/llama-fs/README.md

 Feel free to mess with the actual prompt located in src\tree_generator.py and watch_utils, snippet is called "File_Prompt", it's highly effective to just change what you're asking it rather than the code itself.

 There is a folder list within the prompts, as well as a validator within the tree_generator.py file (I'll update the watch function later), if mistral:instruct creates a folder that does not exist on this list, it will dump them to "uncategorized" folder instead, this allows you to rerun on this folder.
+This keeps it from creating too many different category folders.
+So yes, you will have to specify your own custom list of folders in the prompts and in VALID_FOLDERS located in tree_generator.py.

-Utilizes Ollama, completely local, mistral:instruct is the model, mainly because it has no ethical dilemmas with images you feed it.
+Utilizes Ollama, completely local, mistral:instruct is the model for folders/files and llava:13b is the image reader.
 No need for icognito toggle, overkill.
+Ilava:13b is big brain but probably half the speed of moondream, the draw back is worth the result, accurate summaries which aids accurate sorting.
+If you prefer speed, switch it to moondream and ollama pull moondream instead, it's a single word change in the loader.py.

 You will need to install the ollama dependencies below.
 The requirements has been updated per my changes.

-I got rid of AgentOps, it's fast enough, we get it.
+I got rid of AgentOps, since this model is slow as hell.
 I trashed all the other bs, just install requirements, install ollama dependencies, and run it with the command at the end.
 Done.

 ## Inspiration